 Figure 4 shows how discrimination thresholds change with the amount of variability in the spectra of the background objects.
-We plot mean (across observers, N = 4) log threshold squared vs the log of the covariance scalar of the distribution.
-For low values of the covariance scalar, threshold is nearly constant.
+We plot mean (across observers, N = 4) log threshold squared is plotted against the log of the covariance scalar.
+For low values of the covariance scalar, thresholds is nearly constant.
 As the covariance scalar increases, log squared threshold rises approximately linearly with log covariance scalar, a dependence predicted by a simple model based on Signal Detection Theory (Figure 4; see below and Methods: Signal Detection Theory Model).

 When the covariance scalar is 0, we conceptualize performance as limited by two factors (Pelli & Farell, 1999).
 One factor is the internal variability in the observer’s representation of target object lightness.
 The other factor is the efficiency with which the observer’s decision processes make use of the information provided by this representation.
 Our experiments cannot identify the relative contributions of these two conceptually distinct factors.
 In the following, we refer to both factors collectively as the observer’s internal noise for the lightness discrimination task.

 As the covariance scalar increases, a third factor becomes important.
-This factor is the impact of external variability in background objects on the observer’s representation of target object lightness.
-At low values of the covariance scalar, the internal noise dominates, and the impact of external variability has little effect on threshold.
-At high values of the covariance scalar, the impact of external variability limits performance, and thresholds increase systematically with increase in the covariance scalar.
+This factor is the impact of external background object surface variability on the observer’s representation of target object lightness.
+At low values of the covariance scalar, internal noise dominates, and external variability has little effect on threshold.
+At high values of the covariance scalar, external variability limits performance, and thresholds increase systematically with increase in the covariance scalar.
 We interpret these effects further in the context of modeling introduced below.

-Figure 5 shows the threshold variation for the individual observers.
-Each individual observer shows the same basic pattern as the mean across observers.
+Figure 5 shows threshold variation for each individual observer.
+The pattern of thresholds for each individual observer follow the same basic pattern as the mean thresholds across observers.
 Thresholds are constant for low values of the covariance scalar and, for higher values of the covariance scalar, thresholds rise approximately linearly on the log threshold squared versus log covariance plot.
 The most notable difference across individual observers is the slope of the rising limb of the measured functions.

 Quantifying impact of background surface variation on the lightness representation

-We modeled the psychophysical data with a framework based on the Signal Detection Theory (SDT, See Methods: Signal Detection Theory Model).
-In such models, performance is limited by two fundamental factors.
-The first factor is the response variability internal to the visual system (internal noise).
-The second factor is the effect of our experimentally induced stimulus variability of the background surfaces on the visual system’s representation of lightness (external noise).
-The models aid in estimating the effects of these two factors and evaluating how much external noise intrudes on performance, compared to the intrinsic precision of the visual system’s representation of target lightness.
+We modeled the psychophysical data with a framework based on Signal Detection Theory (SDT, see Methods: Signal Detection Theory Model).
+Our framework posits that performance is limited by two fundamental factors.
+The first factor is variability internal to the visual system (i.e. internal noise).
+The second factor is the effect of experimentally induced stimulus variability (i.e. background surface-reflectance stability) on the visual system’s representation of lightness (external noise).
+The models aid in evaluating how much external noise intrudes on performance, compared to the intrinsic precision of the visual system’s representation of target lightness.
 The model relates the discrimination threshold (T) with the variance in the internal noise (σi2), the external noise (σe2), and the covariance scalar (σ2) as:

 T2=T02 σi2+σ2σe2 (1)

 where T0 is the threshold with no external variation (see Methods: Signal Detection Theory Model for details).
-Intuitively, performance with no external variation (covariance scalar = 0.0) establishes the level of the internal noise, while the covariance scalar value corresponding to the threshold that is double that of threshold with no external variation indicates when the level of the external noise matches the level of internal noise.
+Performance with no external variation (covariance scalar = 0.0) establishes the level of the internal noise, while the covariance scalar value corresponding to the threshold that is twice the threshold with no external variation indicates when the amount of external noise matches the amount of internal noise.